GaryHopeMS/MSBuildLab330/Lab Script.md

 Our application is composed of the following three services
 - The **ChatService** - this service is responsible for managing user interaction, chat logic and passing requests to the other services where appropriate.
 - The **SemanticKernel** service - this service is responsible for managing the interaction between the Chat Service and the backend Azure OpenAI Service LLM.
-As a highly extensible SDK Semantic Kernel works with various different models by way of connectors and provides you with rich capabilities that allow you to build fully automated AI agents that that can call your application code and automate automate your business processes.
-We will just be touching on the basics capabilities of semantic kernel in this lab.
+As a highly extensible SDK Semantic Kernel works with various different models by way of connectors and provides you with rich capabilities that allow you to build fully automated AI agents that can call your application code and automate automate your business processes.
+We will just be touching on the basic capabilities of semantic kernel in this lab.
-- The **MonogDBService** service -- this services provides access to the data stored in the Cosmos DB for MongoDB database.
-The database will be used to store and retreive our chat history and provide aditional context to our chat based on the Cosmic Works retail dataset that it contains.
+- The **MonogDBService** service - this services provides access to the data stored in the Cosmos DB for MongoDB database.
+The database will be used to store and retreive the chat history and provide aditional context to the chat based on the sample Cosmic Works retail dataset that it contains.

 First things first, we need to have a look at the primary method that handles the main prompt response loop of our application.
 This is the method that is invoked when a user submits a prompt to the UI.

 1. Open the **Services/ChatService.cs** file.
-2. Locate the **GetChatCompletionAsync()** method and review the code.
+2. Locate the **GetChatCompletionAsync** method and review the code.

-You will note the following about the GetChatCompletionAsync() method:
+You will note the following about the GetChatCompletionAsync method:

-- It take parameters that receive the sessionId and prompt from the user
+- It takes parameters for the sessionId and prompt from the user interface
-- It generates completion to send back to the user.
+- It generates responses (completions) to send back to the user.
 - It stores both the prompt and completion in a new instance of the Message class.
-- It stores this message in the database and updates the user interface by calling  AddPromptCompletionMessagesAsync(sessionId, message);
+- It stores this message in the database and updates the user interface by calling  AddPromptCompletionMessagesAsync method.

-The core of how our application responds to interaction is the prompt, completion along with the sessionId and the method used to store these key pieces of informtion in the database and make them available to the UI.
+The applications primary behaviour is driven by the *prompt*, *completion* and *sessionId*.
+The AddPromptCompletionMessagesAsync method is used to store these key pieces of information in the database and make them available to the UI.

-We use will use the other parameters passed tothe method and store additional information in our message later on as we add aditional functionaly.
+You will use the other parameters passed to the method and store additional information in the message as this lab develops.

 And as you can see from this part of the code: